-If not provided by DHCP dynamically (see Use DHCP on page 54), enter the IP address of the router that links your IP network to other networks.
+If not provided by DHCP dynamically (see Section 3.3.2, "Use DHCP"), enter the IP address of the router that links your IP network to other networks.
 If the value was assigned by DHCP, it can only be read.

-NOTICE: The change will only have effect if you restart the phone.
+The change will only have effect if you restart the phone.